>> Click here to directly submit an opinion

 Examples and languages

 - OpEds can be submitted in English, French or German.
-Titles and abstracts may be translated by EurActiv in the other language versions.
-Opinions in further European languages are welcome by most members of the EurActiv Network.
+Opinions in further European languages are welcome by most members of the EURACTIV Network.

-- All contributors are invited to read how others have structured their OpEds by visiting EurActiv’s Opinions page.
-It will help.
+- All contributors are invited to read EURACTIV’s Opinions page for examples of published work.
 Here are some examples of previously published pieces:

 - The EU needs more labour migration, by Cecilia Malmström, EU commissioner